fabienzx/tb/cve/README.md

 CVE-2023-43642 snappy-java: Missing upper bound check on chunk length in snappy-java can lead to Denial of Service (DoS) impact (HIGH) - Status: fixed
 ```

-*Some CVE may appear multiple times (i.e. CVE-2023-4911 is a vulnerabilty that can be exploited both in libc-bin AND libc6, thus two entries)*
+*Some CVE may appear multiple times (i.e. CVE-2023-4911 is a vulnerabilty that can be exploited both in/with libc-bin AND libc6, thus two entries)*

 **We therefore denote :**